wouterbruggeman/dotfiles/README.md

 # Dotfiles

-This is my collection of dotfiles and scripts.
+This repository contains configuration files for my laptop (HP Pavillion 15-bc235nd).
 Currently I'm using Arch Linux.

 Here is a screenshot of my desktop:
 ![Desktop](screenshot.png)